FarronF/limerick-council-meetings/meetings/2018/04/10-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 21st March 2018.md

 proposal of Councillor Sheahan, seconded by Councillor O’Donoghue it was agreed that

-this matter should be brought to the Full Council Meeting.--- 2
+this matter should be brought to the Full Council Meeting.
+---
+2

 **2.**